fglandry/TrajFusionNet/README.md

 <img src="docs/architecture.png" alt="TrajFusionNet Architecture" width="500">

 TrajFusionNet is composed of two branches: a Sequence Attention Module (SAM) and a Visual Attention Module (VAM).
 The SAM branch learns from a sequential representation of the observed and predicted pedestrian trajectory and vehicle speed.
-Complementarily, the VAM branch enables learning from a visual representation of the predicted pedestrian trajectory by overlaying predicted pedestrian bounding boxes onto scene images.
+Complementarily, the VAM branch enables learning from a visual representation of the pedestrian trajectory by overlaying observed and predicted pedestrian bounding boxes onto scene images.

 ## Set up